 Preventing Busy Signals

 During critical mission events, such as landing on Mars, multiple antennas on Earth and the Mars Reconnaissance Orbiter track the signals from the spacecraft to minimize risk of loss of communication.
-During the landing operations phase on the martian surface, the Mars Science Laboratory is expecting to utilize the Multiple Spacecraft Per Aperture (MSPA) capability of the DSN, which allows a single DSN antenna to receive downlink from up to two spacecraft simultaneously.
+During the landed operations phase on the Martian surface, the Mars Science Laboratory utilizes the Multiple Spacecraft Per Aperture (MSPA) capability of the DSN, which allows a single DSN antenna to receive downlink from up to four spacecraft simultaneously, as well as using the relay capabilities of the Mars Odyssey (ODY) and Mars Reconnaissance Orbiter (MRO) spacecraft.

-The rover's downlink sessions (when the rover sends information back to Earth) will generally be limited to a couple of hours at a stretch, with perhaps two downlink sessions per martian day (sol).
-MSPA allows only one spacecraft at a time to have the uplink, and it is expected that the rover will command early in each sol (martian day) for roughly an hour to provide the instructions for that sol's activities.
+The rover's downlink sessions (when the rover sends information back to Earth) are generally roughly 15 minutes each, with usually two downlink sessions per relay orbiter (ODY, MRO) per Martian day (sol), with two sessions overnight and two sessions in the late Martian afternoon.
+MSPA allows only one spacecraft at a time to have the uplink, and Curiosity commands early in each sol (Martian day) for roughly 30 minutes to provide the instructions for that sol's activities.